-3. Click "Apply Changes" to finish.
+Click "Apply Changes" to finish.
 Encryption in the Router is now set.
 Each of your computers on your wireless network will now need to be configured with the same security settings.

-WARNING: If you are configuring the Wireless G Router or access point from a computer with a wireless client, you will need to ensure that security is turned on for this wireless client.
+WARNING: If you are configuring the Wireless G Plus Router from a computer with a wireless client, you will need to ensure that security is turned ON for this wireless client.
 If this is not done, your client will lose its wireless connection.